-Engaged with D.C.’s global community, the Global Business Initiative aims to strengthen the nexus between international organizations and D.C. embassies and the Georgetown McDonough community.
+Engaged with D.C.’s global community, the Baratta Center for Global Business aims to strengthen the nexus between international organizations and D.C. embassies and the Georgetown McDonough community.
 We encourage this collaboration through signature events held in our campus or at the host organization’s venue.

 Global in DC

 Explore our various outings and engagements with Embassies across D.C. through our highlighted Instagram stories.

 Spanish Ambassador Speaks Global Business with MBA Students

 The Spanish Ambassador to the United States, Ramón Gil-Casares Satrústegui, talked to Georgetown MBA students on Thursday, January 21, in preparation for their weeklong Global Business Experience in Spain.
 Gil-Casares shared thoughts on Spain’s diplomatic perspective, the 2008 economic crash, and how the recession affected Spain’s economy, unemployment rate, and overall political stability.

 Gil-Casares, a native of Madrid, joined the Spanish Foreign Service before being appointed Deputy Director General of Cooperatives at the Spanish Institute for Development Cooperation in 1990.
 Six years later, he was named director of the International Security Department in Prime Minister José María Aznar’s cabinet and later served as secretary of the Foreign Policy Council, a body formed to coordinate the activities of different ministries and agencies abroad.
 He was appointed Secretary of State for Foreign Affairs from 2002 to 2004 and has served as the ambassador to South Africa.